Axiomatization of R\'enyi Entropy on Quantum Phase Space: Conclusion

 We have provided a characterization of entropy for signed measures, arriving at the unique one-parameter family:

 singled out by our five information-theoretically interpretable axioms.
 The ``obvious" signed Shannon entropy is excluded.

-The operational virtues of our formula include: witnessing negativity, which is well understood as a key quantum resource (Veitch et al., 2012; Chabaud, Emeriau, and Grosshans, 2021); Schur-concavity, i.e., monotonicity under majorization for all $\alpha > 1$, placing $H^\pm_\alpha$ in the family of entropy-like quantities that cannot decrease under mixing; again for $\alpha > 1$, a quantum H-theorem for classicalizing dynamics; and, for $\alpha = 2$, conservation under discrete Moyal-bracket (unitary) evolution.
+The operational virtues of our formula include: witnessing cancellation, which is closely related to the key quantum resource of negativity (Veitch et al., 2012; Chabaud, Emeriau, and Grosshans, 2021); Schur-concavity, i.e., monotonicity under majorization for all $\alpha > 1$, placing $H_\alpha$ in the family of entropy-like quantities that cannot decrease under mixing; again for $\alpha > 1$, a quantum H-theorem for classicalizing dynamics; and, for $\alpha = 2$, conservation under discrete Moyal-bracket (unitary) evolution.
 We also commented briefly on the physical meaning of the fact that signed R\'enyi entropy is non-monotonic in the $\alpha$ parameter.

 An open foundational question is the extension of our axiomatic approach to obtain a useful formula for infinite phase space, complementing existing continuous entropy measures (Albarelli et al., 2018).